dfmoralesb/MPE_tutorials/README.md

 ### Every time you see `$USERNAME` in the example command you need to replace it with you own

-* To avoid having to change the `$USERNAME` for every command you can set a variable to provide the name of it. #### Do this every time you open a terminal window
+* To avoid having to change the `$USERNAME` for every command you can set a variable to provide the name of it. ***Do this every time you connect to the workstation***

 	For example for me Diego my user name is `mpemaster`